56738/EasyArmorStands/README.md

 Players with the `easyarmorstands.lands.bypass` permission bypass this restriction.

+## BentoBox integration

+If BentoBox is installed, the flag `ARMOR_STAND` is required to edit entities.

+Players with the `easyarmorstands.bentobox.bypass` permission bypass this restriction.

 # Configuration

 Configuration files, including all menu layouts, are automatically generated in the plugin folder.